telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 # Integrating the Blazor Report Viewer

-> The following article guides you how to use Blazor Report Viewer in a [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) web application.
+> The following article guides you on how to use Blazor Report Viewer in a [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) web application.

 ## Prerequisites

 * [Visual Studio 2019, version 16.4 or later](https://visualstudio.microsoft.com/vs/)

-* Existing ASP.NET Core 3.1 and higher Blazor Server App or ASP.NET Core 3.1 and higher hosted Blazor WebAssembly App
+* Existing .NET 6 and higher Blazor Server App or .NET 6 and higher hosted Blazor WebAssembly App

 * The report viewer consumes reports generated and served from a running Telerik Reporting Web Service.
 Such can be referenced from another application or Telerik Report Server instance, or it can be hosted within the Blazor Server application.

 * Blazor WebAssembly applications are executed directly on the browser UI thread.
-In other words, Blazor WebAssembly are stictly client-side applications and the Reports Web Service cannot be hosted in the same project.
+In other words, Blazor WebAssembly is strictly a client-side application and the Reports Web Service cannot be hosted in the same project.
 When using Blazor WebAssembly, the Reports Web Service has to be hosted in a separate project or [Telerik Report Server](https://www.telerik.com/report-server) may be used.
 For more information, see [Blazor WebAssembly vs. Server](https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server).
-To host the Reporting Service locally, please follow the approach from either the [How to Host Reports Service in ASP.NET Core 3.1]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1%}) or the [How to Host Reports Service in ASP.NET Core in.NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}) articles.
+To host the Reporting Service locally, please follow the approach from either the [Hosting the Telerik Reporting REST Service in ASP.NET Core in .NET 6 and .NET 7 with Top-Level Statements]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api%}) or the [Hosting the Telerik Reporting REST Service in an ASP.NET Core Application in .NET 6 and .NET 7 with Startup.cs]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}) articles.

 ## Adding the Blazor Report Viewer component using an item template